cylc/cylc-doc/src/glossary.rst

       When Cylc executes a :term:`job` it does so inside the :term:`job's <job>` working directory.
-This directory is created by Cylc and lies within the directory tree inside the relevant suite's :term:`run directory`.
+This directory is created by Cylc and lies within the directory tree inside the relevant suite's :term:`workflow run directory`.

       .. code-block:: sub

-         <run directory>/work/<cycle>/<task-name>
+         <workflow run directory>/work/<cycle>/<task-name>

       The location of the work directory can be accessed by a :term:`job` via the environment variable ``CYLC_TASK_WORK_DIR``.

       See also:

-      * :term:`run directory`
+      * :term:`workflow run directory`
       * :term:`share directory`

    share directory
-      The share directory resides within a suite's :term:`run directory`.
+      The share directory resides within a suite's :term:`workflow run directory`.
 It serves the purpose of providing a storage place for any files which need to be shared between different tasks.

       .. code-block:: sub

-         <run directory>/share
+         <workflow run directory>/share

       The location of the share directory can be accessed by a :term:`job` via the environment variable ``CYLC_SUITE_SHARE_DIR``.